-Patient Teaching for Malnutrition and Dehydration
+Patient Teaching for Prevention of Malnutrition

 - Eat/drink small meals every 3-4 hours.
 Avoid going long periods of time without eating.
 Your stomach will shrink.

 - Gradually eat more food each day...Your stomach will expand over time.